ni/niveristand-python/docs/restrictions.rst

 Function Definitions
 --------------------

-- It is not allowed to define new functions inside an if block, a loop or a task.
+- You cannot define new functions inside an `if` block, a loop, or a task.

-- `*args` and `kwargs` are not supported.
+- The `*args` and `kwargs` variables are not supported.

 Loops
 -----

-- For loops do not support else blocks, ranges with start value, ranges with step value, ranges using a channel reference or constant arrays.
+- `For Loops` do not support:
+    * `else` blocks
+    * ranges with a start value
+    * ranges with a step value
+    * ranges that use a channel reference
+    * ranges that use array constants

     .. code-block:: python